Updated on January 30, 2019. Medical content reviewed by Dr. Richard Koffler, MD, Board Certified Physiatrist

 Any type of arthritis will cause inflammation, stiffness and swelling in your joints, making it difficult to move the affected area.
 When you have the most common kind of arthritis, osteoarthritis, your cartilage wears away, making your bones rub together.
 It mainly happens in the joints in your hips, knees, hands and spine.

-We have extensive data showing medicinal cannabis relieves primary arthritis symptoms like pain and inflammation.
+We have extensive data showing medicinal marijuana relieves primary arthritis symptoms like pain and inflammation.
 By calming down your immune response, marijuana reduces the inflammation in your joints.
 It also works separately to lower the pain you feel and address secondary arthritis symptoms.

 Building off previous evidence showing cannabis medicine’s ability to relieve pain, Blake et al. tested the effectiveness of Sativex on arthritis pain.
 Sativex is a pharmaceutical medicine that contains marijuana extract.
 This was the first-ever controlled trial of a marijuana-based medication in rheumatoid arthritis.